Soft and easy snickerdoodle cookies made without cream of tartar.

 - 1 tablespoon cinnamon

-Transfer to wire racks to cool completely and keep airtight.
+- Transfer to wire racks to cool completely and bake the next batch.